How do we evaluate films?

 - Image – the images cinematically told the story in a visually compelling way.
 Both Chopper above and The OceanMaker below are great examples of this.

 - Music – the music added emotional depth to the story and never felt out of place.
 My strong opinion is that no music is better than bad music.
 Too often the music overpowers the dialogue.
 Or the background music has lyrics that are competing for attention with the dialogue.
 Or it’s just repetitive to the point of nausea.
 I don’t think I’m the only one who thinks the music for Interstellar was surprisingly bad at times.
-But for music I never grow tired of listening to, see The OceanMaker below which won the Best Animated Short award at our 2016 fest.
-As Writer/Producer/Director Lucas Martell explained in his Q&A, the music was critical to the success of this 10-minute film since it has no dialogue and for part of the film, it’s the only sound the audience hears.
+Conversely, I never grow tired of listening to the music in The OceanMaker below which won the Best Animated Short award at our 2016 fest.
+As Writer/Producer/Director Lucas Martell explained in his Q&A, the music was critical to the success of this 10-minute film since it has no dialogue and, for part of the film, it’s the only sound the audience hears.
 Recorded with a 60-person live orchestra, the music is perfect in this visually stunning film.

 - Direction – the director skillfully conveyed the story through images and sounds that emotionally affected me as intended.
 For number of awards won for a short film (Next Floor – see above to watch it) and subsequent features (3 Oscar-nominated films among them – Sicario, Prisoners, and Incendies), Denis Villeneuve’s films are examples of great direction.